Indecision may or may not be my problem – Jimmy Buffett

 Invite input

 Decisive leaders are informed leaders.
-Those most affected by your decisions should be the first at the table of discussion.
+Those most affected by your decisions should be the first at the discussion table.
 As it’s been said, “The person who sweeps the floor should choose the broom”.
 Welcome input, but make your decisions on principle, not politics.

 Clarify your values